Not in It to Win It: Why Choosing Sides Sidelines The Church

 The basic idea is this: lately – and especially during COVID – people are putting their political affiliation first, and their faith second.
 They’re Democrats or Republicans first, then maybe Americans second, and then Christians third.

 Clearly, the author thinks is all screwed up.
-I agree, and it’s something I’ve claimed for a long time.
+I agree, and this is something I’ve claimed for a long time.

 The author says a lot about Jesus, and how He included everyone and rejected notions of politics.
 All of this is debatable, I think, and I doubt anyone’s opinion will be changed by this book.